ssedd1123/Bayesian-package/README.md

  3. Wait for the process to start, cd into path/to/Bayesian-package, activate virtual environment of your choice and use GUI as normal.

+ Using GUI
+ ---

+ Using individual scripts for analysis (no GUI)
+ ---

 In the following, I will use the following naming convention for each variables: <br />